All topics

 Since you need to go to your family doctor or gynecologist to have an IUD removed, it would be a good idea to discuss your decision to get pregnant with them.
 Your doctor will be able to perform a check-up and advise you to update your vaccines.
 Know that your menstrual cycle will resume as soon as your IUD is removed.

-As we’ve seen, fertility is at its highest level for 24 hours, 14 days before the onset of menstruation.
-But there’s still a favourable period for conception that lasts a few days.
-This window is referred to as the ovulation period.
+As we’ve seen, fertility is at its peak for 24 hours, about 14 days before the start of menstruation.
+However, the window favorable for conception lasts a few days longer, since sperm can survive for up to five days in the female reproductive tract when conditions are favorable.

 Thus, during a regular 28-day cycle, a woman will be fertile between the 10th and 16th day of her cycle.
 It is therefore essential to have sexual relations during this period to get pregnant.
 The more intercourse at the peak of ovulation, the greater the chances of fertilization.
 "If a man and a woman have sex during the fertile period, they have between a one in four chance (at age 20) and one in twenty (at age 40) that fertilization will occur.1

 There are applications as well as an ovulation test (french only) to determine the best time to get pregnant.
 The test calculates the most fertile days by measuring fluctuations in LH (the fertility hormone).
 You will find out when the most optimal 48 hours are during the month to conceive a baby.
 The ovulation test works much like a pregnancy test, using urine as an indicator.
 The fertility hormone level is measured by passing urine over a strip of paper.
 When the result is positive, it’s a sign that ovulation is at its peak.
-The manual method, called the calendar method with temperature measurement, is also a good means of detection as one of the signs of ovulation is a slight rise in body temperature.
+However, it is also important to make sure that cervical mucus is present; without it, sperm will not be able to reach the egg in the fallopian tube to fertilize it.
+Sympto-thermal charts or apps are effective tools for identifying ovulation, both to avoid pregnancy and to conceive.

 Please note that conception may take longer than expected and could even take several months.
 This is in no way a sign of infertility.